The Best 10 Books I read in 2018

 This one is much shorter but it starts with a bang - Noah is thrown out of a speeding car by his own mother!
 And it does not let up from there on.
 It's quite thought provoking and I realized Noah is much more than just a funny guy with a late night talk show.
 The book is quite funny too!

-Walker is a Phd teaching at Berkeley.
+Dr. Walker is a PhD who teaches at the University of California, Berkeley.
 He somehow managed to take a topic that could well be very boring and make it extremely interesting and teaches us a lot along the way.
-Lack of sleep could cause cancer, diabetes and even Alzheimer's?
+Lack of sleep could cause cancer, diabetes, and even Alzheimer's?
 It has convinced me to take my sleep more seriously than I have ever done!

 Dr. Gawande is a great writer.
 I enjoyed his The Checklist Manifesto earlier.
 This book takes on the difficult topic about the end of life decisions we all have to make - both for our loved ones and, eventually, for ourselves.
 Gawande weaves in his professional expertise as well as his personal story to help us all think about a sensitive topic that most of us would rather put off.